 We went to four Central Florida Fairs, and found that there were massive variances between them.
 Sure, they all have the basics – your fair food, your twirl and hurl rides, your questionable clientele – but it was fascinating to see how each fair had its own very specific style.
 Before we get started, let’s lay a little background out.

+This was our fair.
 The South Carolina State Fair is held every October in our former hometown of Columbia.
 It can be a hit or miss affair.
 You tend to be frustrated immediately upon arrival because for some reason they never have adequate coverage for traffic and parking (which is really insane, because the State Fair is held directly adjacent to Williams-Brice stadium, where 80,000 people can converge on any given Saturday).

 We found that familiarity bred contempt with the SC State Fair.
 Every year we’d see the articles about the “new, exciting” thing at the fair and it would end up being an article about the latest deep-fried fad or Luther Burgers (yes, the donut burger thing has been around for ages.
 Quit pretending some lame fair booth “invented it”).